 The type of audit required is based on the total federal financial assistance expended by the Grant Recipient in any given fiscal year and/or number of federal programs involved.
-Currently, any government or nonprofit entity that expends \$750,000 or more in total federal awards within the Grant Recipient's fiscal year must have a Single Audit (SA) or a Program Specific Audit conducted for that year.
+For local fiscal years beginning on or after October 1, 2024, any government or nonprofit entity that expends \$1,000,000 or more in total federal awards within the Grant Recipient's fiscal year must have a Single Audit (SA) or a Program Specific Audit conducted for that year.
 Note that similar single audit requirements apply to the expenditure of state awards, which are governed by the State of Texas Single Audit Circular contained in the Texas Grant Management Standards (TGMS) maintained by the Texas Comptroller of Public Accounts.
-The TxCDG program's single audit reporting requirements in this chapter apply only to federal grant expenditures which are subject to federal policies.
+The TxCDBG program's single audit reporting requirements in this chapter apply only to federal grant expenditures which are subject to federal policies.